Bottled water: Health concerns

 Studies show that the plastics used for bottles contain chemicals having estrogenic activity, even when they claim otherwise.
 Although some of the bottled water contained in glass were found polluted with chemicals as well, the researchers believe some of the contamination of water in the plastic containers may have come from the plastic containers.
 Leaching of chemicals into the water is related to the plastic bottles being exposed to either low or high temperatures.

-A study has recently found that the vast majority of bottled water contains microplastics.
+A 2018 study found that the vast majority of bottled water contains microplastics.
 Following this, the World Health Organization has launched a review into the safety of drinking microplastics.
 Analysis of some of the world's most popular bottled water brands found that more than 90% contained tiny pieces of plastic.
 The tests were carried out at the State University of New York at Fredonia as part of a project involving original research and reporting by the US-based journalism organization Orb Media.
-Using a dye called Nile Red, which binds to free-floating pieces of plastic, the university's Prof Sherri Mason found an average of 10 plastic particles per litre of water, each larger than the size of a human hair.
+Using a dye called Nile Red, which binds to free-floating pieces of plastic, the university's Sherri Mason found an average of 10 plastic particles per litre of water, each larger than the size of a human hair.
 Smaller particles assumed to be plastic but not positively identified were found as well – an average of 314 per litre.

 In 2008, researchers from Arizona State University found that storing plastic bottles in temperatures at or above 60 °C can cause antimony to enter the water contained in the bottles.
 Therefore, frequently drinking from bottles stored in places such as cars during the summer months may have negative health effects.